Genshin: Biography

-Genshin's life is somewhat obscure despite four different biographies written about him in the Heian Period, but what is known is that Genshin was born in Yamato Province to one Uraba no Masachika and his wife from the Kiyohara clan.
-His pious mother is said to have wished for a son, and prayed before a statue of the bodhisattva Kannon.
+Genshin's life is somewhat obscure despite four different biographies written about him in the Heian Period, but what is known is that Genshin was born in Yamato Province, in Taima, to one Uraba no Masachika and his wife from the Kiyohara clan, of the Minamoto family.
+The members of the Minamoto family were provincial aristocrats.
+His pious mother, a Pure Land believer, is said to have wished for a son, and prayed before a statue of the bodhisattva Kannon.
 After receiving a vision where a monk handed her a jewel, she is said to have become pregnant and gave birth to Genshin.

 Genshin took tonsure with the Tendai sect of Buddhism as a child at Enryakuji Temple, though the reasons are unknown.
 One theory is that his father died, since his mother and sisters also took tonsure at some point.
-While there, he studied under the controversial monk Ryōgen, who was active in strengthening his faction while intermingling with important political figures.
-Genshin, like many novice monks at Enryakuji was trained in the Tendai tradition, which included study of other traditions, both exoteric and esoteric.
+While there, he studied under the controversial monk Ryōgen 良源 (912–985), who was active in strengthening his faction while intermingling with important political figures.
+Genshin, like many novice monks at Enryakuji, was trained in the Tendai tradition, which included study of other traditions, both exoteric and esoteric.
 Later, Genshin took part in debates promoted by Ryōgen to enforce academic standards, and during one debate in 974 at the Imperial palace impressed one Taira no Chikanobu who wrote praise in his personal diary at Genshin's debate skills.
 From this time, Genshin also wrote a number of works on Buddhist logic, some of which were personal notes, others were meant for wider audiences.

 As the tension and violence between the two factions of the Tendai sect worsened, in large part due to Ryōgen's policies overtly favoring one over the other, Genshin retired to more remote Yokawa region of Mount Hiei by 981, and evidence shows increasing interest in Pure Land Buddhist teachings than before.
 Other disciples of Ryōgen such as Zōga (増賀, 917-1003) similarly retired in disgust with some leaving Mount Hiei entirely.
 It was at Yokawa that Genshin completed the Ōjōyōshū in 985, but not before completing other, smaller works on meditation methods of Amitabha Buddha.
+Genshin also composed a number of other treatises (over 30 works).
+While Genshin was deeply interested in Pure Land, his works also cover many other topics, including Tendai soteriology, Buddhist logic, and Abhidharma.